 Sunday hunting — permitted on Nov.
 1 and Nov.
 8 — has ended for the 2015 hunting season.

-The Department of Natural Resources is lifting the ban on Sunday hunting for
+The Department of Lands and Forestry is lifting the ban on Sunday hunting for

 the first two Sundays of general deer hunting season.
 This change will apply